wp-plugins/vat-moss/readme.txt

 Stable Tag: 1.0.1
 License: GNU Version 2 or Any Later Version

-Create submission definitions for VAT MOSS returns to be sent directly to HMRC from Easy Digital Downloads and Woo Commerce sales records.
+Create EU VAT MOSS report definitions from Easy Digital Downloads and Woo Commerce sales records and create upload files to be sent your tax authority.

 == Description ==